Instructions Governing The Specialty Exams

 Q: Where can I find out what days my examination is being held?

 Q: I would like to take my exam on the computer?
 What do I need to do?

-A: You will need to provide your own laptop and you will need to download the exam software two weeks prior to exam day.
-The examination room is equipped to plug in your laptop.
-There are no loaner laptops available.
+A: 2020 Exams will be offered only by computer.
+You will need to provide your own desktop or laptop and you will need to download the exam software two weeks prior to exam day.
 Additional information about the computerized exams is available here.

 Q: What should I know before deciding between handwriting my exam or using the computer software?